Raising Manager

 Data: [number][/raising-counter]

-.
+You can insert the [number] shortcode as many times as you want between [raising-counter data=data limit=L] and [/raising-counter].
 If you don't insert it, Raising Manager allows you to schedule a content disappearance without displaying a counter:

 [raising-counter data=data limit=L]